This page is my personal doodling of opinion, notes & thoughts

 Let history show that Superstition SAR, a non-profit organization, proudly served Pinal County Sheriffs Office for 30 years with unselfish and dedicated service.

-We will reorganize and move toward a new direction maintaining a mix of both Urban/Wilderness skills to continue serving our community as a CERT /SAR Unit under the direction of the Apache Junction Police Department
+We have reorganize and move toward a new direction maintaining a mix of both Urban/Wilderness skills to continue serving our community as a CERT /SAR Unit under the direction of the Apache Junction Police Department.
+God be with us.

 “Do Right, Fear Not”